Nonlinear Optimization with GPU-Accelerated Neural Network Constraints: Introduction

 Despite favorable scalability of interior point methods in other domains (e.g., power grid operation \cite{aravena2023}), we are unaware of recent work investigating the scalability of interior point methods with large neural networks (NNs) embedded.
 Recent work using interior point methods to optimize over trained NNs \cite{kilwein2023,bugosen2024,casas2025comparison} has been limited to small NN models (fewer than 1M trained parameters).
 In this work, we examine the scalability of interior point methods with large NN models (over 100M trained parameters) embedded.
 We propose a reduced-space formulation with GPU acceleration as a scalable method of solving these optimization problems.

 GPU-accelerated optimization has received much recent attention.
 First-order methods for linear programming \cite{applegate2021pdhg} have led to implementations that offload matrix-vector multiplications to a GPU \cite{lu2024cupdlp}.
 Simultaneously, the development of GPU-accelerated sparse matrix factorization algorithms, e.g., cuDSS \cite{cudss}, have enabled GPU-acceleration for a wider class of optimization problem \cite{shin2024accelerating,pacaud2024gpu}.
-In contrast to these general-purpose methods, our method is tailored to optimization problems with neural networks embedded.
-Instead of developing a new solver to exploit the neural network structure, we exploit this structure only in function and derivative evaluations, allowing us to interface with existing nonlinear optimization solvers while still gaining the benefits of GPU acceleration.
+In contrast to these general-purpose methods, our method is tailored to nonlinear optimization problems with neural networks embedded.